Oncology Research Is Now Indexed in the Open Access Journal Index (OAJ)

 Data Availability Statement

-Authors are encouraged to provide a data availability statement (DAS), detailing where data associated with a paper can be found and how it can be accessed, including, where applicable, hyperlinks to datasets utilized or generated therein.
-The DAS should be included in the submitted manuscript, before the ‘References’ section (not required for review articles), clearly indicating the location and access manner of the study’s data being shared, and providing an explanation to the unavailability of the data which cannot be released.
+Authors are required to provide a Data Availability Statement detailing where data associated with a paper can be found and how it can be accessed, including, where applicable, hyperlinks to datasets utilized or generated therein.
+The Data Availability Statement should be included in the submitted manuscript before the “References” section, clearly indicating the location and access manner of the study’s data being shared, and providing an explanation if data cannot be released.